 You must let yourself wander the streets of downtown Cordoba, and marvel at the old, 17th-century buildings and churches.
 You will also find plaques or small monuments that mark the places where something important took place.
 If you feel up for it, you could also explore the many charming little towns around the city, or go hiking in the hills.

 You can have lunch at a restaurant across from the city park.
 The cuisine has a marked Spanish influence, but you can also find the most Mexican of dishes.
 The city is famous for its coffee so you can have a cup in one of the many charming cafés.
 In the evening, you can visit one of the many bars and nightclubs and enjoy the bohemian atmosphere.

 The Melting Pot of Cordoba

-Another family legend says that we are also descended from one of those runaway African slaves.
+Another family legend claims we are also descended from one of those runaway African slaves.
 They were powerful people!
 The leader of the revolt was an African prince of the Yang-Bara tribe, who was enslaved and taken to the shores of New Spain in chains.
 He refused to remain a slave forever, and he fought for his and his people’s freedom.
 He founded the first free community in the continent, San Lorenzo.
-It was a town of freed slaves that grew into a city, and it is now named after him, Yanga.
+It was a town of freed slaves that grew into a city, and it’s now named after him, Yanga.